xoseperez/espurna/.github/ISSUE_TEMPLATE/questions---troubleshooting.md

 ---
-name: Bug report
+name: Questions & troubleshooting
-about: Create a report to help us improve
+about: Anything not a bug or feature request
 title: ''
-labels: ''
+labels: question
 assignees: ''

 ---